Passionately Pursuing Excellence to the Glory of God

 Just as J.S.
 Bach signed his compositions with “Soli Deo Gloria” (to the glory of God alone), the School of Music at Colorado Christian University remains committed to providing world-class preparation for a life of service to the Lord through the Arts - a complete integration of our Christian faith into every aspect of music study and the performing arts to the praise and glory of God.

-The School of Music at Colorado Christian University currently offers four emphases in Music - performance, education, worship arts, and sound recording technology; as well as minors in Music, Theatre and Music Theatre, including three main stage productions annually.
+The School of Music at Colorado Christian University currently offers five emphases in Music - performance, composition, music production and engineering, music education, and worship arts; as well as minors in Music, Theatre, and Music Theatre, including three main stage productions annually.

 Bachelor of Arts in Music: Composition, Performance, Music Production and Engineering